-These consolidated financial statements are presented in Canadian dollars, which is the Company's and its subsidiary' functional currency.
+These condensed consolidated interim financial statements are presented in Canadian dollars, which is the Company's and its subsidiary' functional currency.
 Transactions in foreign currencies during the years were converted at the then-average exchange rate for the period and year-end balance sheet amounts were converted at the exchange rate as at that date.